This glossary defines the terms used in the PRL Documentation set.

 In both cases, we know how the data is laid out in the file, so we are able to automatically extract the data for storage in a database.
 Files that are “not compliant” require manual processing to convert them into a compliant format.

 A PRL Report Submission is “compliant” if all of the files in the submission are compliant.

-Pesticide Reporting Service Bureau which indicates that your report submission has been received.
-It contains a list of the files we received, your submission number and a preliminary assessment of whether your report meets our specifications.
-For reports submitted via the web and the PRL reporting software the email is sent immediately.
+email message sent by the Pesticide Reporting Service Bureau which indicates that your report submission has been received.
+It contains a list of the files we received, your submission number, and a preliminary assessment of whether your report meets our specifications.
+For reports submitted via the web and the PRL reporting software, the email is sent immediately.
 For emailed reports the receipt email will generally be sent by the next business day during the peak reporting season (roughly mid-December through early February); at other times of the year, it will be sent within a few days.
-Receipt emails are not usually sent for mailed or FTPed reports.Confirmation of Receipt Email (also known as First Email): The email sent by the
+Receipt emails are not usually sent for mailed or FTPed reports.Confirmation of Receipt Email: The